Silicon Valley Real Estate

 Coyote Lake outside of Gilroy in the east foothills, "The 4595-acre park, which features a 635-acre lake, provides camping and boat launch facilities nestled in the Mount Hamilton Range."
 Ranger station also has displays on native wildlife and Ohlone Ways.

-Hellyer Disc golf - public 9 hole course in a 205 acre "urban park"
+Hellyer This park includes a public 9 hole course in a 205 acre “urban park”

 Joseph D. Grant in the hills above Alum Rock, this is a 9,553 acre park - biggest in the county system.